martinbudden/Protoflight/README.md

 8. Modular architecture to make it easier to identify which bit of code to modify, without impacting other code.
 9. Be useful to people who want to experiment with and customize a flight controller.
 10. Be useful to someone who wants to understand how flight control software works.
+11. Be Betaflight "Tool compatible".
+This is be able to use Betaflight Configurator and Betaflight Blackbox Explorer.

 ## ProtoFlight name